 Port in the morning:

 It’s not really a local custom to drink port in the morning.
-This sweet, fortified wine, named after the city of Porto, is normally enjoyed after dinner with cheese or dessert or on its own.
+To eat like a local in Lisbon, you would normally have this sweet, fortified wine after dinner with cheese or dessert or on its own.

 Port may also be served as an aperitif — a tour aperitif, in this case!
 Before heading up to Mouraria, we stopped at a local Garrafeira (wine shop) to taste a popular tawny port from the Ferreira cellar in Porto.
 I swear this post was in no way influenced by the fact that I was imbibing a tasty beverage containing 20% alcohol, well before noon.
 At least not that I can recall.